tmnarine/techml/rpi/spigotpi/README.md

 ## Summary

-It is safe to say that implementing the Spigot PI algorithm in C or C++ would produce much better assembly code than the hand written implementation provided.
+It is safe to say that implementing the Spigot Pi algorithm in C or C++ would produce much better assembly code than the hand written implementation provided.
 But in this case, the journey is the reward.
 New and experienced developers can learn a great deal about how the Raspberry Pi operates by taking the plunge and writing code in assembler.
 It will not be best in all cases but learning assembly provides a good understanding of the low level operations of the Raspberry Pi.

-Happy PI day!
+Happy Pi day!